RyanMcG/ryanmcg.github.io/resources/content/another-forgotten-binding-pry.md

 If you are a very careful person you might proof read your diffs before committing.
-While I generally follow this advice it can be quite easy to miss something, like a binding.pry you were using to debug/test your changes.
+While I generally follow this advice it can be quite easy to miss something, like a `binding.pry` you were using to debug/test your changes.
 You'll probably catch this before you deploy.

 If you don't though&hellip;

-Well, let's just avoid those potentially timeouts in prod by utilizing a *pre-commit hook*.
+Well, let's just avoid those potentially timeouts devastating in prod by utilizing a *pre-commit hook*.
 For those who do not know, [git hooks][] are a mechanism available to git users which executes scripts when "certain important actions occur" with your git repository.
 One of these important actions is commiting.
 Git provides several hooks around this action, one of which is the aforementioned *pre-commit hook*.

 <script src="https://gist.github.com/RyanMcG/5775028.js"></script>